Libertarian Party (Australia): Initial electoral contests

 Shortly after David Leyonhjelm's Senate victory, Liberal Democrats councillor Clinton Mead was elected Mayor of the City of Campbelltown in New South Wales.

 In 2015, the Liberal Democrats registered with the Victorian Electoral Commission (VEC), and announced it would field upper-house candidates in the upcoming Victorian state election on 29 November 2014.

 In 2016, the Liberal Party sought to challenge the name of the party with the electoral commission, but ultimately abandoned the action.

 David Leyonhjelm was re-elected with a 3.1 percent (−6.4) primary vote, or 139,000 votes, at the 2016 double dissolution federal election.
 Gabriel Buckley, the LDP's lead candidate in Queensland, marginally misses out on a seat.

-WA elections were held 11 March 2017 where the states first LDP member, Aaron Stonehouse was elected.
+WA elections were held 11 March 2017, where the state's first LDP member, Aaron Stonehouse, was elected.

 In May 2017, former Leader of the Opposition and political commentator Mark Latham left the Australian Labor Party and joined the LDP.

-In 2018 candidates Tim Quilty and David Limbrick were elected to the Victorian Legislative Council (state upper house).
+In 2018, candidates Tim Quilty and David Limbrick were elected to the Victorian Legislative Council (state upper house).
 In the same year, Mark Latham left the party to become the leader of One Nation NSW division.

 In 2019, David Leyonhjelm announced that he will be quitting federal parliament in order to contest the New South Wales state election.
 This resulted in Duncan Spender being sworn in to fill Leyonhjelm's former seat until the next Federal election.
-David Leyonhjelm did not get elected in the 2019 New South Wales election securing only 0.46 of a seat quota.
+David Leyonhjelm did not get elected in the 2019 New South Wales election, securing only 0.46 of a seat quota.
 Duncan Spender also lost their Senate seat in the 2019 election.

-In the Victorian Local Government election of 2020 the party fielded 11 candidates state-wide.
-Two endorsed candidates were elected, Olga Quilty in Wodonga with a 5.83% first preference vote against 18 other candidates and Paul Barker in Torquay with a 11.67% first preference vote against 9 other candidates.
+In the 2020 Victorian local elections, the party fielded 11 candidates state-wide.
+Two endorsed candidates were elected, Olga Quilty in Wodonga with a 5.83% first preference vote against 18 other candidates and Paul Barker in Torquay with a 11.67% first preference vote against nine other candidates.